 - Hence, if for local investors, the tax liability would be in the range of 15%, for offshore such penalties can climb to as much as 35%.

 Presently, the biggest problem faced by the hedge fund industry is the existence of far too many hedge funds.

-- If an investor wants to multiply his investment and generate a continuous trend of positive alpha (returns above the risk adjusted return), the hedge fund needs to be exceptional regularly.
+- If an investor wants to multiply his investment and generate a continuous trend of positive alpha (returns above the risk-adjusted returnThe Risk-adjusted ReturnRisk-adjusted return is a strategy for measuring and analyzing investment returns in which financial, market, credit, and operational risks are evaluated and adjusted so that an individual may decide whether the investment is worthwhile given all of the risks to the capital invested.), the hedge fund needs to be exceptional regularly.

 Below is a sample table explaining the same for ABC Fund Ltd:

-From the above example, we can ascertain that as the Assets for the fund increases, so does the expenses.
-In this case we are assuming the income to double every year and only then can it break even once it enters the third year with assets of $200MM.
-It is from here on that the skills of the fund manager come into play and needs to ensure that the returns are increasing regularly so as to attract the cream of the investors in an ever increasing and a competitive hedge fund industry.
+From the above example, we can ascertain that as the Assets for the fund increases, so do the expenses.
+In this case, we are assuming the income to double every year, and only then can it break-even once it enters the third year with assets of $200MM.
+It is from here that the skills of the fund manager come into play and need to ensure that the returns are regularly increasing to attract the cream of the investors in an ever-increasing and competitive hedge fund industry.